varya/steroids/_posts/tizen/2013-12-02-submitting-app-to-tizen-store.markdown

 ---
 layout: post
-title:  "How to add your AppGyver app to the Tizen App Store"
+title:  "How to add your Steroids app to the Tizen App Store"
 date:   2013-12-02 13:51:34
 categories: tizen
 platforms: Tizen
 ---

 AppGyver Steroids now supports Tizen with full PhoneGap/Cordova support.
-Here are the instructions how to register as a Seller on the Tizen Store, and to add your finished AppGyver app to the Store.
+Here are the instructions how to register as a Seller on the Tizen Store, and to add your finished Steroids app to the Store.

 ## Registering as a Seller on the Tizen Store